-This is an area that we don’t want to make any assumptions on.
-We want a concrete answer.
+This is an area that you don’t want to make any assumptions on.

 Do they have a more punitive approach, such as giving children demerits and eventual suspension?

-The school will have stats on their disciplinary action because legally they need to track this and make reports such as suspension or violence.
+Want to know what the data says?
+Every school will have stats on their disciplinary action because legally they need to track this.

 What distinguishes your school from others?

 Find out what the school is proud of?

 What do they stand for?